Product Labelling of Cosmetics in Europe

 For instance, for products like deodorant sticks and lipsticks, which are “hot poured” and in a liquid state during filling, the content should be indicated in volume (in millilitres).

-Moreover, the content information should be provided in the legal metric system.
+Moreover, when labeling cosmetic, the content information should be provided in the legal metric system.
 However, it’s possible to include additional units of measurement (such as ounces) as long as the indication in ounces is equal to or smaller in size than the legal measurements.

 5.1.1 Entries with Ambiguities